Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Methods

 \subsection{DiDA Framework}

-Although intermediate domains facilitate cross-domain adaptation, existing construction methods often require dataset-specific designs and introduce semantic shift by disrupting the original data distribution.
-To overcome these limitations, we propose DiDA with two key modules: \textbf{Degradation-based Intermediate Domain Construction} and \textbf{Semantic Shift Compensation}.
-Our framework processes images at varying degradation levels and addresses semantic shift through a dedicated diffusion encoder and reconstruction head.
-Designed as a general solution, DiDA seamlessly integrates with existing network architectures and UDA methods.
+Although intermediate domains generated via image degradation can facilitate cross-domain adaptation, they should contend with a wide range of degradation levels and alleviate the risk of semantic shift.
+To overcome these challenges, we propose DiDA with two key modules: \textbf{Degradation-based Intermediate Domain Construction} and \textbf{Semantic Shift Compensation}.
+Our framework processes images at varying degradation levels and disentangles semantic shift through a dedicated diffusion encoder and reconstruction head.
+Designed as a general and flexible solution, DiDA seamlessly integrates with existing network architectures and UDA methods.